 Microsoft Teams is built with the best cyber security standards possible: ISO 27001 and SSAE16 SOC one and two, just to name a couple.
 There is also integrated mobile device management to help keep your data and fleet safe.

 No software can prevent all phishing attempts, or all malware and ransomware attacks, but Microsoft Teams has stepped up its cyber security game in this arena.
 Microsoft Teams uses business-wide multi-factor authentication, single-on and data encryption to protect your business information.
 Additionally, Teams will backup and store data, so you won’t lose data if there is an outage.

 In today’s fast paced environments we’re always looking for ways to do more efficient work.
 That’s what’s so great about slash commands in Microsoft Teams.
-A slash command is a short typed phrase, preceded by a slash (/), which causes a specific action within an app.
+A slash command is a short typed phrase, preceded by a slash ‘/’, which causes a specific action within an app.
 They’re meant to make some everyday functions quick and easy to activate, without your hands leaving the keyboard.

 The most common slash command is likely “/away”, which sets your status to Away.
-They can do much more than that, however!
+However, they can do much more than that.
 When used in a chat app, slash commands let you join a channel, invite other users into a channel, mark yourself as away/busy/available, and dozens of other things.

 There’s a new, simpler way to navigate your teams.
 See all your teams in one centralised place, including class, PLC, Staff, and other teams.
 Select any team to focus on your conversations and files without extra visual distraction.
 Don’t worry―all your files, conversations, and assignments are still right where you left them.
 You can switch back to the old view at any time.

 Here is a side-by-side comparison of the new Teams experience (Grid view) and the original Teams experience (List view):